LTM has ridden the rollercoaster of life. Now she shares the benefit of experience coping with a myriad of family problems and challenges.

-Let go of the past and be positive about a bright future.
+Let go of the past and be positive about the future.

 Becoming homeless gives you every reason to let go of the old and embrace the new.
 All that old baggage you've carted around with you in the past is about to be left behind.

-Here are my top ten tips for planning a better life when you are homeless.
+Here are my top twelve tips for planning a better life when you are homeless.

 Homeless Tip # 1: Move Quickly